Rotating planets in Newtonian gravity

 The most general harmonic vector field of this form is a series of spherical functions with higher angular momenta.
-There is evidence of higher angular momenta in the flow velocities of Venus, Pluto and, most notably, Saturn.
-In this paper we reduce the series to the simplest terms, the normalized inverse density taking the form
+There is evidence of higher angular momenta in the flow velocities of Venus, Pluto and, most notably, Saturn, to be discussed later.
+Here we reduce the series to the simplest terms, the normalized inverse density taking the form

 with constant coefficients $N,\eta, \nu$.
+This type of solution is strongly indicated in the case of the Earth and the other planets with a rigid surface.
 The first two terms have $\ell = -1$, the others $\ell = 1$.
-The introduction of a non-integrable representation of the rotation group ($\ell = -1$) should be noted.
 Higher harmonics are needed in the case of Saturn, since this planet shows a distinct, hexagonal flow pattern.

-A non-zero value of the he last term in (2.8) gives rise to a central hole, shaped like a donut, near the center of the planet; see Fig.(2.3).
-A very small value of $\nu$ results in a very small hole; it may serve as a regularizing device, but it is hardly relevant for the evaluation of the shape of the surface.
-We adopt the expression (2.8), with $\nu = 0$, as a plausible first approximation to the density profiles of Earth and Mars and, very tentatively, to those of the other planets.
+A non-zero value of the last term in (2.9) would give rise to a hole, shaped like a donut, near the center of the planet; see Fig.3.
+It may serve as a regularizing device, but it is hardly relevant for the evaluation of the shape of the surface.
+We adopt the expression (2.9), with $\nu = 0$, as a plausible first approximation to the density profiles of Earth and Mars and, very tentatively, to those of the other planets.